 The same technology used in these products, namely the Vericihip, was purchased from Veriteq by JAMM Technologies in 2016 and is now marketed for medical identification in breast implants.
 Other medical devices could follow.

 Why not Verichip Corp?

-Verichip Corp ran into troubles after its introduction of a microchip payment.
+Verichip Corp ran into troubles after its introduction of a microchip payment system.
 There was a lot of pushback from the public and discerning Christians.
 Its ultimate death blow was the identification of tumors surrounding similar microchips in pets .
-These health concerns can be addressed though with enough money, development, independent studies, and cases of existing implants in willing volunteers.
+These health concerns can be addressed with enough money, development, independent studies, and case studies of existing implants in willing volunteers.
 In the meantime we have our watches and phones.
 They satisfy the technnological requirements of the Mark of the Beast in regards to payment, being both "in" and "on" the hand.

-The various technologies have been bought and sold several times with the latest iteration of the Verichip landing directly into breast implants, which must be registered in the Medical Device Registry, introduced under president Obama.
-The patent portfolio of Verochip Corp has expired but the technology is still marching forward.
+The various technologies have been bought and sold several times, with the latest iteration of the Verichip landing directly into breast implants, "devices" which must be registered in the Medical Device Registry, introduced under president Obama.
+The patent portfolio of Verichip Corp has expired but the technology is still marching forward.

 The Progression of Microchip Implants